 There are numerous ways we can become out of balance with these elements in everyday life.
 We lose electrolytes predominately through sweating when we do strenuous exercise.
 If their loss is not compensated for relatively quickly, the ability to continue with the exercise will become difficult or impossible and can have fatal consequences since electrolytes are crucial for healthy heart function.

 Not just extreme athletes need electrolytes; even yard work, or taking a sauna that creates profuse sweating indicates a need for electrolyte replacement.
-Additionally, we may become deficient in these essential minerals by high levels of physical or emotional stress.
+Additionally, we may become deficient in these essential minerals by high levels of emotional stress.
 Emotional stressors can come from worry, abuse, fear, and other factors all of which require minerals to maintain our defenses.
 In both instances, experiencing chronic emotional stress or excessive physical exertion utilizes and excretes one or many of our essential electrolyte minerals.

 If the body suffers a severe physical trauma, electrolytes are one of the first courses of actions implemented (by trained medical teams), usually in an IV solution.
 The objective of this procedure is to keep the individual’s electrical system functioning so that the heart continues to beat rhythmically.
 This is accomplished by supplying the needed electrolytes to the injured persons blood stream.